GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-1/03-modify-the-configmap.md

 ``oc edit configmap app-config``{{execute}}

-This will open the file in a vim editor.
+This will open the file in a nano editor.
 Let's change the greeting to something like this:

-`greeting.message=Greetings, you picked %s as your favorite fruit!`
+`greeting.message=Bonjour, you picked %s as your favorite fruit!`

 Now in order to reflect those changes, we deploy the new version of the application so the ConfigMap configuration changes are picked up: